 Heartburn is a symptom rather than a disease.
 It is a symptom of Gastro-esophageal reflux disease or “acid reflux”.
 This is a common condition when the acid produced in the stomach leaks out and seeps back into the esophagus or food pipe.

-The esophagus is a tube made up of muscles and lined with sensitive mucosal layer within that runs from the mouth to the stomach.
-As the stomach’s acid leaks into the esophagus, it leads to heartburn or burning chest pain or discomfort.
+The esophagus is a tube made up of muscles and lined with a sensitive mucosal layer that runs from the mouth to the stomach.
+As the stomach’s acid leaks into the esophagus, it leads to heartburn or burning chest pain and discomfort.
 Despite the fact that the pain has nothing to do with the heart, its location is the reason for the nomenclature.

 The leakage of the acid into the esophagus also leads to a sour or bitter taste in the back of the mouth and in severe cases pain and difficulty swallowing.
 Most people have stomach acid reflux at some point in their lives, either as heartburn or acid regurgitation.

 Acid reflux or heartburn may be caused due to multiple factors.
 Normally the esophagus is guarded at its lower end by a valve-like gate called the lower esophageal sphincter (LES).
 The LES acts like a valve, opening to allow food to be pushed into the stomach.
 It closes to prevent acid leaking out of the stomach and into the esophagus.
 In persons with acid reflux, the muscle of this sphincter may not be working properly.

 In addition, those who are smokers, alcoholics, take pain relievers like Ibuprofen, consume a spicy or high-fat diet, or are obese, overweight or pregnant, are at a greater risk of getting acid reflux and heartburn.